 Fun fact: did you know that the common cold can be caused by more than 200 different viruses?

-Novel, exotic threats such as the coronavirus raise anxiety than familiar threats do not only because it is novel but because of our fixation on body counts.
+Not only do novel, exotic threats such as the coronavirus raise anxiety than familiar threats because they are novel but also because of our fixation on body counts.
 Since many are familiar with the flu, have overcome it or know of someone who has overcome the flu; becoming infected with the flu is not as feared.
 Additionally, when statistics of risk portray the seriousness of something, it heightens anxiety.

 However, what separates the current virus to any other virus is our tracking of it.
 It has been placed on a map and we are seeing the world-wide spread of this virus rendering it aggressive.